delta-io/delta/protocol_rfcs/managed-commits.md

 have no way to determine which file in `_delta_log/_commits` directory corresponds to the actual commit `v`.

 The commit-owner is responsible to implement an API (defined by the Delta client) that Delta clients can use to retrieve information about un-backfilled commits maintained by the commit-owner.
 Delta clients who are unaware of the commit-owner (or unwilling to talk to it), may not see recent un-backfilled commits and thus may encounter stale reads.
+The API must also return the latest version of the table ratified by Commit Owner (if any).

 ## Sample Commit Owner API